-There is widespread agreement today that Bougainville's economic future needs mining in order to fund services for the people from its own resources, as well as address future questions of increased autonomy.
-The commencement of mining at Panguna cannot take place unless all parties - landowners, the Autonomous Bougainville Government (ABG), the National Government of PNG and Bougainville Copper - act in close accord, now and into the future.
+There is widespread agreement today that Bougainville's economic future needs mining if it is to be able to fund services for the people from its own resources, as well as address future questions of increased autonomy.
+A re-commencement of mining at Panguna cannot take place unless all parties - the landowners, the Autonomous Bougainville Government (ABG), ex-combatants, the National Government of PNG and Bougainville Copper - are acting in close accord, now and into the future.
+During the last year there have been increasing signs of alignment between the key stakeholders which is encouraging.

 Funding and sovereign risk assurance for the project will require a united effort.
-There will need to be a fair and stable mining regime that gives investors the confidence needed to commit to a project that could cost approximately US\$3 billion.
+There will need to be a fair and stable mining regime that gives investors the confidence needed to commit to a project that is expected to cost in excess of US\$5 billion.

-I am pleased to note that landowners in the six areas most closely affected by the mine's operations, including Panguna, the tailings areas, Arawa, and the road and port leases, have all but completed the formation of legally-based associations capable of providing genuine representation to the process of reviewing the Bougainville Copper Agreement.
+It is pleasing to note that landowners in the six areas most closely affected by the mine's operations, including Panguna, the tailings areas, Arawa and the road and port leases, have all but completed the formation of legally-based associations capable of providing genuine representation to the process of reviewing the Bougainville Copper Agreement.
 The process of incorporation, which involves both legal and customary commitments, is most welcome, and should bring us closer to the capacity required to review the BCA to the benefit of all stakeholders.
-It is a process conducted by the landowners with the support of the Autonomous Bougainville Government and President Momis, and without the participation of Bougainville Copper.
+It is a process conducted by the landowners themselves with the support of the Autonomous Bougainville Government and President Momis, and without the participation of Bougainville Copper.

 Prime Minister Peter O'Neill has confirmed in the Parliament that Bougainville Copper has, by right of the BCA, permits to operate at Panguna for a further 21 years from 2011.
-There are also encouraging indications that funding for Bougainville and the drawing down of powers to the ABG, including the power to license and regulate mining, will be invigorated under the O'Neill government.
+There are also encouraging indications that funding for Bougainville and the drawing down of powers to the ABG, including the power to license and regulate mining, will be invigorated under his government.